moatorres/moatorres/README.md

-**"Tragedy is a tool for the living to gain wisdom, not a guide by which to live."**
+**"The person who says something is impossible should not interrupt the person who is doing it."**

-— _Robert F. Kennedy_
+— _Chinese Proverb_